VandinLab/VCRadSPM/README.md

 # VCRadSPM: Mining Sequential Patterns with VC-Dimension and Rademacher Complexity
 ## Authors: Diego Santoro (diego.santoro@dei.unipd.it), Andrea Tonon (andrea.tonon@dei.unipd.it), and Fabio Vandin (fabio.vandin@unipd.it)
-This repository contains the implementation of the algorithms introduced in the paper *Mining Sequential Patterns with VC-Dimension and Rademacher Complexity* and the code that has been used to test their performance and correctness.
+This repository contains the implementation of the algorithms introduced in the paper *Mining Sequential Patterns with VC-Dimension and Rademacher Complexity* and the code that has been used to test their performance.

 The code to compute the bound on the VC-dimension and to perform the evaluation has been developed in Java and executed using version 1.8.0_201.
 The code to compute the bound and the approximation to the Rademacher complexity has been developed in C++.
 To mine sequential patterns, we used the PrefixSpan implementation provided by the [SPMF library](https://www.philippe-fournier-viger.com/spmf/).
 We used [NLopt](https://nlopt.readthedocs.io/en/latest/) as non-linear optimization solver.

 ## Package Description
-The package contains two folders:
+The package contains the following folders:
 * src/: contains the source code
 * data/: contains the datasets used in the evaluation
 * data/sampling/: contains the output files of the sampling algorithm